Sincar Jensen Interceptor 117/2605 | A long Sleep

 Beherman started importing and distributing Jensen in Belgium in 1968 and sold in total 20 MK.I Interceptors.
 Belgium was the third largest market for Jensen at that time, after the UK and Ireland.

 On 17th September 1968 the car’s battery had to be changed at the Beherman garage, indicating that the car had been immobilized for a long period, probably one year.

 Beherman sold the car to its first owner on the 19th September 1968.
-The new owner was a Michel Bede, living in Ixelles, Brussels.
-Bede kept the car for only two years.
-The car was officially registered on 19th September 1968 as ‘first registration’ under Belgian license plate ‘D 4477’.
+The new owner was Michel Bede, a well known international patent lawyer.
+Bede specialised in patents and intellectual property.
+The Interceptor was registered on 19th September 1968, and assigned the Belgian licence plate ‘D 4477’.

 According to the Jensen West Bromwich factory files, the car had different repairs under warranty (like many early Interceptors and often due to overheating): radiator armature & battery (17/09/1968, 0 miles), choke, power brake system, rear springs & cooling kit (18/9/1968, 0 miles), alternator (25/09/1968, 1,896 miles), rear shock-absorber (11/10/1968, 5,137 miles), speedometer & brake pads (4/11/1968, 6,353 miles), water pump & rear axle disc (24/12/1968, 7,275 miles), radiator leak (7/1/1969, 8,723 miles), water thermostat (24/4/1969, 18,763 miles).

 Sincar Jensen Interceptor 115/2605 | A long Sleep | Enter Jean Van Marcke